MET-Bench: Multimodal Entity Tracking for Evaluating the Limitations of Vision-Language and Reasoning Models: Background

 Chess is a well-studied domain for testing entity tracking of deep learning models \cite{toshniwal2022chess}.
-The state \( S_t \) represents an 8×8 board configuration expressed in Forsyth–Edwards Notation (FEN) notation, actions correspond to legal chess moves from real games, and action observations consist of either symbolic (UCI notation) or visual (board images) descriptions of moves.
+The state \( S_t \) represents an 8×8 board configuration expressed in Forsyth–Edwards Notation (FEN), actions correspond to legal chess moves from real games, and action observations consist of either symbolic Universal Chess Interface (UCI) notation or visual board-image descriptions of moves.
 We likewise adopt chess as an entity tracking testbed where the task is to maintain a correct representation of the board state across a sequence of moves.
-This distinction foregrounds how well a model can integrate and track piece locations as they change over time in potentially complicated board configurations.